Jaseci-Labs/jaseci/support/jac-lang.org/docs/book.md

 (intrigued? hop to the red pill for more. scared? check out the blue pill. neither? read on.)

-#### Additional Module Elements

-Beyond the key architypes, a Jac module incorporates several additional element components, the complete list includes:

-1. **Import Directives**: Import directives provide the mechanism for reusing code across different modules.
-They enable a module to incorporate functionalities defined in other modules, fostering code reusability and modularity.

-1. **Include Directives**: Sometimes it is be useful to include code directly into the current namespace as with the definitions that correspond to declarations.
-We have added `include` for these purposes.
-Do note that, with `import`, all classes, functions, variables, etc from the imported module come under that modules namespace.
-This is great for avoiding collisions.

-1. **Functions**: Traditional functions, these represent the basic standard python `def` style function which can include input parameters and return a value.

-1. **Module Level Free-Style Code**:  "Free Style" code at the module level refers to executable code that is not encapsulated within a function or class.
-This code is executed when the module is imported or run as a script, making it ideal for initializing module-level variables or running setup tasks.
-    1. Note: However, we recommended to limit its usage to improve readability and maintainability of the code.
-We also enforce explicit specification of this with a module level `with entry {}` directive.

-1. **Abilities Definitions**: Abilities can manifest as either traditional OOP-style methods or data spatial-specific abilities.
-These abilities give object types, node types, edge types, and walker types the capacity to perform tasks or computations.

-1. **Freestyle Abilities**: Freestyle Abilities are like functions but with a data-spatial twist.
-They execute and return values like function however instead of taking parameters, freestyle abilitys are sent to the data they need to process and leverage a duck typing philosophy to their execution.
-They can be thought of as mobile computation units that are dispatched to data elements, and the can be spawned on any type including, objects, dictionaries, lists, etc.

-1. **Global Variable Definitions**: Global variables can be declared and defined within a module.
-These are accessible throughout the module's scope.
-However, Jac's design philosophy mildly discourages extensive reliance on globals.
-This discouragement stems from a desire to enhance modularity and encapsulation, promote code readability, and support codebase scalability.
-Overuse of global variables can lead to tightly coupled, less maintainable code.
-    1. Note: While Jac provides the ability to declare global variables, developers are urged to exercise this power sparingly.
-Overdependence on global variables often results in code that is hard to debug, difficult to understand, and not modular, reducing the scalability of the codebase.
-Instead, the Jac language promotes encapsulation and modular design through its architype and abilities system, leading to cleaner, more maintainable, and scalable code.

-1. **Test Definitions**: In line with best practices for software development, Jac modules can contain test definitions.
-These tests provide an automated way to validate the behavior of architypes, abilities, and other components within a module.
-They form a key part of the development cycle, enabling continuous validation and refactoring of code with confidence.
-Test definitions can be structured in a variety of ways, including unit tests for individual components, integration tests to verify interoperability, and end-to-end tests to validate system-wide behavior.

 #### Minimal Code Example